rebeccachan13/TotallySecureMathApp/README.md

 **Issue Identified:** Initially, the app used the **eval()** function to evaluate user-input mathematical equations in the Note component.
 Due to **eval()**'s ability to run any JavaScript code, the application was vulnerable to code injection threats.

 **Solution Implemented:** In order to solve this, we used a regular expression to do input validation, making sure that the equation only contains legitimate mathematical characters.
-We also used the **Function** constructor to replace **eval()** with a safer evaluation technique.
+We also used the **evaluate** from mathjs to replace **eval()** with a safer evaluation technique.
 With these modifications, the risk of code injection attacks is greatly reduced, as only valid mathematical expressions are allowed and the execution environment is safer.

 ---